codykingham/pyling/README.md

 <a href="https://www.anaconda.com/distribution/"><img src="images/anaconda_3_7.png" height=50% width=50%></a>

-**2.** After installation, open the Anaconda Launcher which should've appeared somewhere in your applications area.
+**2.** After installation, open the Anaconda Navigator which should've appeared somewhere in your applications area.
 From the launcher, click on the Jupter notebook application.
 It looks like this:

 <img src="images/jupyter_launch.png" height=30% width=30%>